Angels & Demons (film): Plot

-Langdon and Vetra retrieve Silvano's journals from Richter's office, finding he kept tabs on the Pope with hidden security cameras for medical reasons.
-Using the key Langdon retrieved from Richter, they discover that McKenna was the true mastermind behind the attacks.
-The Pope had invited Silvano to publicly present the antimatter as proof of a divine power, bridging the gap between religion and science and potentially ending the conflict between them.
-Considering such a claim blasphemy, McKenna orchestrated Pius XVI's death and hired the assassin, plotting to have himself elected as pope while making the Illuminati the scapegoat.
-The footage is shown to the papal conclave.
-McKenna, realizing he has been exposed, commits suicide via self-immolation after refusing to be taken alive.
+Silvano's journals show he watched the Pope with hidden security cameras for medical reasons.
+Using Richter's key, Langdon and Vetra find footage showing McKenna masterminded the attacks.
+As the Pope invited Silvano to publicly present the antimatter as proof of a divine power, to bridge the gap between religion and science and potentially end the conflict between them, McKenna considered this blasphemy.
+So, he orchestrated Pius XVI's death by hiring the assassin to have himself elected as pope, while making the Illuminati the scapegoat.
+When the evidence is shown to the conclave, McKenna commits suicide via self-immolation.

-The following morning, Cardinal Baggia is elected as the new pope.
-He chooses to take the name Pope Luke, an allusion to the biblical Luke being both a doctor and an apostle—symbolically bridging the gap between science and religion.
-The Vatican also announces McKenna has died from injuries from his parachute landing, which leads to calls for sainthood (since the people are not aware that he was the mastermind).
-Cardinal Strauss, the Pope's new camerlengo, gives Galileo's book to Langdon as thanks for his help, asking that he ensure it returns to the Vatican in his last will and testament.
-Pope Luke gives Langdon and Vetra a thankful nod, before stepping out on the balcony to greet the crowd below and give the traditional first Urbi et Orbi as pope.
+The following morning, Cardinal Baggia is elected pope.
+He takes the name Pope Luke, as the biblical Luke was both a doctor and apostle—symbolically bridging the gap between science and religion.
+The Vatican covers up McKenna's treachery by announcing he died from injuries from the parachute landing, leading to calls for sainthood.
+Cardinal Strauss, the Pope's new camerlengo, loans Galileo's book to Langdon in thanks for his help, requesting it be returned to the Vatican upon his death.
+Pope Luke thankful nods to Langdon and Vetra before greeting the masses with the traditional first Urbi et Orbi.